tommybobbins/studious-octo-goggles/compute.md

 ### TPUs

 VMs can be created which contain TPUs, (associated with Tensorflow).
 Lower precision floating point operations compared to GPU.
 Deep learning does not necessarily require high precision of a GPU.
 TPU version software is a dropdown option when building a Cloud TPU.
 Pre-emptibility is a must, which means that the cost can be reduced by a factore of 4 (but can be reclaimed by Google at any time).

-## Kubernetes

-### Standard GKE Cluster

-- Pay per resources (Nodes + Control Plane)
-- User Configured Resources
-- User Configured Autoscaling
-- Regional or Zonal

-### Autopilot

-- Google Managed Control plane + Nodes.
-- Pay per Pod (nodes sized based on Pod requests).
-- Built in Security
-- Regional only

-### Public versus Private

-VPC-Native cluster

-Subnet ranges
-- Primary subnet range for node IPs (each node gets /24)
-- Pod IP address range (each node can run 110 pods)
-- Service IP address range

-#### Public clusters

-Control plane and nodes are accessible over the internet.
-Worker nodes can be protected using firewall rules.

-#### Private clusters

-Better, cannot connect to nodes.
-Public and Private endpoint for the cluster endpoint.
-Must specify a /28.
-The

-- User VPC Network contains the nodes.
-- Google Managed VPC Network - contains the control plane with a transparent VPC peering connection to the user VPC network with the nodes.
-If you are using a Private cluster, be careful of connecting to the controlplane via another VPC because of transiting rules.